+¦Note to translation. -- It is not exact to say, dwells "in the body."
+It is in the house, as @Ephesians 2, not the body, which is in @Ephesians 1.

 {303}

-iniquity, because to withdraw the heart and conscience from under the influence of a relationship founded upon grace the most precious and astonishing&#8212;a relationship which should govern and mould every other which it does not destroy, especially since this relationship is one known to faith only, in such sort that to enfeeble faith is to enfeeble the perception of this relationship, and to call in question the responsibility which flows thence: I hold, I say, that it would be hard to designate such an attempt by an epithet too strong.
+iniquity, because to withdraw the heart and conscience from under the influence of a relationship founded upon grace the most precious and astonishing -- a relationship which should govern and mould every other which it does not destroy, especially since this relationship is one known to faith only, in such sort that to enfeeble faith is to enfeeble the perception of this relationship, and to call in question the responsibility which flows thence: I hold, I say, that it would be hard to designate such an attempt by an epithet too strong.